 (Tentative warning: the essay includes some mildly explicit content, both text and image, which may not be suitable for all ages and dispositions!)

 Today, the street has vanished.
 If you rest your back against Gladstone’s plinth and look down the Strand you have colossal Australia House in front of you; the grimy Church of St Mary Le Strand a little further down, lost amidst swirling tides of traffic; and to your right, dreary Aldwych curving towards Holborn.
-But from exactly the same vantage point in Gladstone’s day the scene would have been very different: two narrow, rambling streets squirrelling into the distance: one, to the right, Wych Street; the other, tucked directly behind the Strand, Holywell Street.
+But from exactly the same vantage point in Gladstone’s day the scene would have been very different: two narrow, rambling streets squirrelling into the distance.
+One, to the right, was Wych Street; the other, tucked directly behind the Strand, was Holywell Street.

 One denizen of Holywell Street was William Dugdale, one of the most prolific publishers of dirty books.
 He was a wily man, full of subterfuge.
 Some of his favourite tricks included passing off very old books as brand new simply by changing the title, or sometimes claiming new books were vintage, giving them an unjustified kudos.
 He also liked to rip chapters out of other people’s books and pass them off as original short works, add racy and suggestive subtitles to completely innocent novels, and write his own advertising copy, praising the brilliance of works he had himself written.